 - Count your blessings often.

 - If you're not feeling challenged, let your boss or teacher know.
-Life's too short not be learning every step of the way.

 - Use your resources well.
 They're a privilege.